+Academic departments determine transfer equivalences for military-based credit.
 Credits for courses from military service schools and for military service experience are based on recommendations published in the Guide to the Evaluation of Education Experiences in the Armed Services by the American Council on Education.
-Students seeking credit for military service experience must provide official documentation relative to the experience, service school, or military occupational specialties.
+Students seeking credit for military service experience must provide official documentation (an AARTS transcript, for example) relative to the experience, service school, or military occupational specialties.
+The Department of Criminal Justice does not accept military credit for CRJC courses but may accept them for free electives.